ST10487763/SummativePracticum1/README.md

 "# SummativePracticum1"
 "# SummativePracticum1"

+// Description of my app: This is an interactive application allowing mutiple users the oppurtunity to enter their favourite artists and create a suitable playlist.
+This interface allows for the user to move in between screens when needed as well as exit the app completely.

 // Here is a link to my repository: https://github.com/ST10487763/SummativePracticum1

 // Here are screenshots of the Code for the Main screen: